The Bible, Genesis and Science

 Genesis 1:9

-Let the waters under the heavens be gathered into a single mass, and let the dry land appear.
+Let the waters under the heavens be gathered unto one place, and let the dry land appear.

 3rd restriction: from our solar system to the planet Earth FOURTH DAY